akalmykov/wp-content-copy-protection/readme.txt

 = Does your Plugin work on all major Browsers? =

 This plugin works on all major browsers and theme frameworks.
-The full functionality of WPCCP was tested on the latest versions of IE (Internet Explorer), Mozilla FF, and Chrome without any problems.
+The full functionality of WPCCP was tested on the latest versions of IE (Internet Explorer), Mozilla Firefox, Safari and Chrome without any problems.

 = What is the difference between the free version and the pro version? =

-The pro version includes super aggressive image protection (making it near impossible for a user to copy/steal your images), Prt Sc (print screen) deterrent agent, optional alert message for right click, RSS feed protection against content scraping software/autoblogs and, backend admin switches.
+The pro version includes super aggressive image protection (making it near impossible for a user to copy/steal your images), Prt Sc (print screen) deterrent agent, source code padding function, optional alert message for right click, RSS feed protection against content scraping software/autoblogs and much, much more!
+See our features above.

 = Why did you remove the iframe breaker? =